gymnasium/CMS/_events/2017-10-20-rethinking_full_stack.md

 Hiring a one-size-fits-all developer can be a benefit, as well as a hidden cost and compromise to your company and clients.
 </p>
 <p>
-Sign up to watch Eric Meyer, web pioneer and author, and Dan Mall, founder and director of design collaborative SuperFriendly, discuss why one size doesn’t always fit all.
+Watch Eric Meyer, web pioneer and author, and Dan Mall, founder and director of design collaborative SuperFriendly, discuss why one size doesn’t always fit all.
 </p>
 <p class="call-out">
 Enjoy the show.